 Why is Pitt a good choice for you?

 Now, it’s time to tackle each essay prompt!

 How have you overcome failure…

-It’s best to split this question into two parts, the first being how you’ve overcome failure and the second what you’ve learned from it.
-We will begin by dealing with the first part of the question.
-The wording of this prompt is fairly vague, yet still requires a great deal of detail in its response..
+It’s best to split this question into two parts, the first being how you’ve overcome failure and the second about what you’ve learned from it.
+We’ll begin by dealing with the first part of the question.
+The wording of this prompt is fairly vague, yet still requires a great deal of detail in its response.
 For this reason, multiple approaches can be taken to answer this question.
-Here are some ideas to help you brainstorm your approach this segment of the essay question:
+Here are some ideas to help you brainstorm your approach to this segment of the essay question:

 Perhaps you would like to write about something that was not covered here.
 In that case, just make sure that the idea relates to the prompt enough so that admissions readers aren’t forced to make a vague connection.
 (The prompt is general for a reason, but you should not abuse that power!)

 Next, it’s time to brainstorm different instances in which you overcame failure.
 Search your mind for experiences related to school, your hobbies, interactions with others, etc. in which you faced failure in some way.
 The possibilities are endless, and you may need to give yourself some time to come up with concrete ideas (which is why it’s important to start early).